margham/EDA_2019/resources.md

 # RESOURCES

 My tutorials are very specific to the EDA course, so they aren't a great all-purpose resource.
-But there is a whole Internet full of tutorials and guides available for completely free!
+But there is a whole Internet full of tutorials and guides available completely free!

 ## Some of my favorite resources: